sihan2k/containerization_test-environment/README.md

 This is the repository containing the bash_scripts used for testing reproducability and portability of the new containerized Snakemake workflows.

-Only some of the reference files are here, and the input/output files are excluded due to GDPR regulations and file sizes of said output.
+Only some of the reference files are here, and the input files are excluded due to GDPR regulations along with most output files due to their size.